deopurkar/deopurkar.github.io/teaching/schemes/index.md

     9. 2.3.I (kernel of sheaf maps is a sheaf)
     10. 2.3.J (but the cokernel may not be a sheaf)

+1. Discussion

+    1. Thursday

+        1. Pre-class poll

+            Consider the diagram $\\cdots \\to \\mathbb Z \\to \\mathbb Z \\to \\cdots$ where all maps are multiplication by 2.

+            /poll The limit of this diagram is
+            Zero
+            Z
+            Z<code>[1/2]</code> (integers localised at 2; alternative notation to accommodate the next option) Z<sub>2</sub> (the 2-adic integers)

+            /poll The colimit of this diagram is
+            Zero
+            Z
+            Z<code>[1/2]</code> (integers localised at 2; alternative notation to accommodate the next option) Z<sub>2</sub> (the 2-adic integers)

+            -****\***** Points for discussion

+            1. In $R$ mod, describe the kernel of $A \\to B$ as a limit and the cokernel as a colimit.
+                Are these filtered?

+            2. 1.4.B (explicit construction of the limit)

+            3. Generalise example 1.4.6 and describe $S^{-1}M$ as a colimit.

+            4. 1.4.C ($\\mathbb Q$ as a colimit)

+            5. 1.4.D (explicit description of a filtered colimit)

+            6. Prove that (in $R$ mod) filtered colimits preserve exactness.
+                Corollary: Localisation is exact! (important)
+                Also try to see this directly, using fractions.

+            7. 1.6.G (localisation commutes with hom for fin. pres. mod.)

+            8. 2.1.A (stalk of sheaf of functions is a local ring)

+            9. Remind each other what is the constant sheaf and what is the skyscraper sheaf.
+                What are the stalks of the constant sheaf?
+                What are the stalks of a skyscraper sheaf?

+            10. Remind each other what adjoint functors are.
+Give examples!

+    2. Friday

+        1. Problems for discussion

+            1. 2.1.A (The ring of germs of diff. functions has only one maximal ideal.)

+                Think of some other sheaves of rings.
+Are their germs local rings?
+                Examples: cont. functions, diff. fuctions, holomorphic functions, constant sheaf $R$?

+            2. 2.2.F (morphisms form a sheaf)
+                2.2.G (sections form a sheaf)

+            3. Let $Y \\to X$ be the inclusion of an open set.
+What is the sheaf of sections?

+            4. Let $S^1 \\to S^1$ be the squaring map $z \\to z^2$.
+                Understand its sheaf of sections.
+What are its stalks?
+What are its global sections?

+            5. Can you construct a different sheaf whose stalks are the same as in the previous example?

+            6.  **optional**
+                2.2.J (Stalks of $O\_X$ modules)

+            7. 2.3.D (reality check for $Hom$ sheaves)

+            8.  **important**
+                2.3.I (kernel of a map of sheaves is a sheaf!)

+            9.  **important**
+                2.3.J (but the cokernel need not be!)
+                Play with the pre-sheaf $F$.

+            10. Convince yourself (and your friends) that an algebraic variety (with the Zariski topology) along with the sheaf of regular functions is a locally ringed space.

 ## Week 3